Doctor shopping is the act of seeking out multiple doctors for treatment of the same condition at around the same time.

 Once you find that doctor, you should not need to continue shopping, unless you need an additional specialist.

 If you are trusting doctor’s website information, please stop doing that.
-Any website for any individual or organization may slant information in their favor.
+Any website for any individual or organization likely will slant information in their favor.

 It only makes sense.